Stick welding techniques

 Too long of an arc length will create excess spatter in the weld joint.
 There is also a high potential for undercut.

-When first attempting to stick weld, it seems natural to use too long of an arc, possibly to help get a better view of the arc and puddle.
+When getting started, it's natural to use too long of an arc, possibly to get a better view of the arc and puddle.
 If you have trouble seeing, move your head, rather than lengthening the arc.
 Start by finding a good body position that gives you an adequate view of the puddle, while also allowing you to stabilize and manipulate the electrode.
 A little practice will show you that a tight, controlled arc length improves bead appearance, creates a narrower bead and minimizes spatter.

 Angle of travel: Stick welding in the flat, horizontal and overhead positions uses a drag or backhand welding technique.
 Hold the electrode perpendicular to the joint, and then tilt the top in the direction of travel approximately 5 to 15 degrees.
 For welding vertical up, use a push or forehand technique and tilt the top of the electrode 0 to 15 degrees away from the direction of travel.